Oxford Cultural Leaders Faculty 2020

 Dr Silke Ackermann, Director, Museum of the History of Science

-Dr Silke Ackermann is Director of the Museum of the History of Science, the first ever female director of a university museum in Oxford since the founding in 1683.
+Dr Silke Ackermann is Director of the Museum of the History of Science, and was the first female director of a university museum in Oxford since the founding in 1683.
 Silke is a medievalist and orientalist by training with a particular interest in the transfer of knowledge between the Islamic World and Europe.
-She worked for 16 years in different roles at the British Museum before taking up a professorship at the University of Applied Sciences in Schwerin (Germany) where she was later appointed president.
+She worked for 16 years in different roles at the British Museum before taking up a professorship at the University of Applied Sciences in Schwerin, Germany where she was later appointed president.
 In March 2014 she returned to the UK to take up her present position in Oxford.
 Silke takes a particular interest in leadership in the cultural sector and acts as coach and mentor to colleagues in the UK and other parts of Europe.

-Alex Beard, Chief Executive, Royal Opera House
+Alex Beard CBE, Chief Executive, Royal Opera House

 Dr Oliver Cox, Heritage Engagement Fellow, TORCH | The Oxford Research Centre in the Humanities